 Aimee has her Bachelor’s degree in Professional Studies from BYUI with certificates in Child and Family Advocacy and Administrative Assistance.
 Her career in education began in 2008 as a preschool teacher.
 She enjoyed learning and finding ways to teach to each unique child.
 As a teacher she became a program coordinator and helped train new teachers.
 Aimee transitioned to administration 2011 taking on the roles of Center Director and district trainer.
 This allowed her to continue learning and teaching.
 Aimee joined Elizabeth Academy in 2019 as the Office Manager after being drawn to the school’s mission.

 She truly loves music and theater and taught dance and tumbling for 14 years.
 She has a minor in dance and recently rejoined the Theater community performing in community theater in Utah.
-This love has allowed Aimee to join the Theater department at Elizabeth Academy and co-direct the school’s musicals!
+This love has allowed Aimee to join the Theater department at Elizabeth Academy and direct the school’s musicals!
 Aimee loves spending time with her family which includes her husband and three children.
 Her absolute favorite place is the coast of the Pacific Northwest and loves camping there.

 Ellie Abbott has a bachelor’s degree in socio-cultural anthropology and an associate’s in nursing.
 She received her elementary education teaching license while working in China at an international school.
 However, her most rigorous education comes in the form of raising 5 children.
 Ellie has taught preschool, 4th and 5th grades.
 She loves project based learning and creating authentic educational experiences for her students.
 Ellie is passionate about learning through good books and excellent authors.
 She is excited to spread the love with students in the library.

-*Private Physical Therapy Available
+*Private Speech Therapy Available

 Brenda is a dedicated Infant/Toddler Interventionist with a deep commitment to supporting early developmental growth in young children.
 This is her fourth year at Elizabeth Academy, following over 20 years of experience as a paraprofessional with the Emery County School District.
 Additionally, Brenda brings valuable experience as a youth program counselor, further enhancing her expertise in supporting and nurturing young learners.